jasb3110/COVIDPERU/README.md

 ## To clean, sort and exploratory plotting

-This part, I show that how to do in R script. my assumption is beginning date is 4th March, 2020 and last update is 5th December, 2022. [click here](https://github.com/jasb3110/COVIDPERU/blob/7d45ce76cc625757856c1cd3a60a7890105a2756/to%20clean%20and%20sort.md).
+This part, I show that how to do in R script. my assumption is beginning date is 4th March, 2020 and last update is 5th December, 2022 [click here](https://github.com/jasb3110/COVIDPERU/blob/7d45ce76cc625757856c1cd3a60a7890105a2756/to%20clean%20and%20sort.md).

 ## Multivariate analyze

-This part, I show that how to do in R script. my assumption is beginning date is 4th March, 2020 and last update is 5th December, 2022. [click here](https://github.com/jasb3110/COVIDPERU/blob/98773553ffb736d9fecc15573338e64dd07b5629/multivariate.md).
+Here, I merged four groups of variables: Covid infected people, Covid death, available beds of Unit care intense(UCI) and Covid vaccination, [click here](https://github.com/jasb3110/COVIDPERU/blob/98773553ffb736d9fecc15573338e64dd07b5629/multivariate.md).

 ## GAM model

-This part, I show that how to do in R script. my assumption is begining date is 4th March, 2020 and last update is 5th December, 2022. [click here](https://github.com/jasb3110/COVIDPERU/blob/98773553ffb736d9fecc15573338e64dd07b5629/GAM.md).
+Generalized additive model(GAM) is one best way to discover non-linear relationship between many variables.
+So that, I relate Covid mortality normalized how dependence variable and Time(days),Covid positivy(%), available beds of UCI, Covid vaccination how independence variables.
 ## Source

 -   [OPENCOVIDPERU source](https://www.tagacat.com/covid/links)